liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-creating-model-listeners.markdown

 ## Adding the Model Listener in `portal.properties`

-You have your class created, but Liferay doesn't yet know what you want to do with it.
+You have your class created, but Liferay doesn't know it exists yet.
 If you don't yet have one, create a `portal.properties` file under `docroot/WEB-INF/src`.
 Specify which model to listen for in a `value.object.listener` property, using this pattern:

     value.object.listener.fully.qualified.class.Name=fully.qualified.MyModelListener

-The property Specifying the `MyUserListener` model listener class illustrated above looks like this:
+The property for the `MyUserListener` model listener class illustrated above looks like this:

     value.object.listener.com.liferay.portal.model.User=com.liferay.samples.hooks.MyUserListener